 Studies American Indian literature reflected in thematic and topical expressions.
 Examines content revolving around leading Native American writers, and/or non-Indian depictions of Native Americans, and/or American Indian biographical studies.
 May be repeated for credit with instructor's approval.

-T LIT 437 Nature and Environment in American Literature (5) VLPA
+T LIT 437 Topics in Literature and Environment (5) VLPA

 T LIT 438 American Folklore (5) VLPA

 Examines types of American folklore and the techniques of the folklorist.
 Includes topics such as: American folk heroes, folklore vs. fakelore, Southern and New England archetypes, the rural mystique, sexism, violence and racism in folklore, printed folktales, and modern folk heroes.

 View course details in MyPlan: T LIT 438

 T LIT 439 Western American Literature (5) VLPA

 Studies Western American writers and their contribution to understanding the Western landscape.
 Focuses on selected topical areas and/or cultural themes characteristic to the West.

 View course details in MyPlan: T LIT 439

 Examines Cervantes' Don Quixote and twentieth-century works inspired by it.
 May include Don Quixote, Kafka's Castle, Borges' Labyrinths, and Nabokov's Pale Fire.